Zichqec/SSP_Angel/ssp_angel/readme.txt

 If you're new to ghosts: double click on the characters to open their menus.
 They'll explain from there!

-To download the alternate balloons that go with the ghost, visit their repository on Github, here:
+To download the alternate balloons that go with the ghost, visit the balloon repository on Github, here: https://github.com/Zichqec/SSP_Angel_Balloons
 (Or, ask them to do it for you in the Balloon Settings menu!)

 This ghost, and its associated balloons, were a collaborative effort by the Angel Team.
 The Angel Team is: